 Recently visited Barabar caves as part of my first ever trip to Bihar.
-Excavated caves are spread across Indian hills.
+Excavated caves are spread across several hills.
 The traveling monks of various sects like Jains, Buddhists, and Ajivikas used them.
 To stay during the rainy season when they could not travel.
 The cave architecture or the cave temples over a period of time became an art in themselves.
 We see some of the most evolved ones at Ajanta and Ellora.

 Beginnings of Cave Excavation

 Like many other beginnings, the beginnings of cave excavation also lie in Bihar.
 Located a few KM’s off Gaya on Barabar and the Nagarjuni hill.
 These are the earliest known caves that were excavated during the reign of Ashoka and his grandson Dasaratha.
 Barabar hill has 3 caves and the Nagarjuni hill has 4, and together they are called Satghar.
 These caves are the beginning of the cave chaitya Grihas, which goes through complex developments over the next 1000 years and 1200 halls.

 Sudhama, Karna & Lomas Rishi Caves

 The three Barabar caves are called Sudhama, Karna, and Lomas Rishi caves.
 First and third are Chaitya halls and the second one is a dwelling unit.
 The roof and the walls of the caves are very well polished.
 That is supposed to be similar to the polish found on Ashoka pillars.
 I happened to visit many Ashoka pillars in the recent past.
 I can tell from the first-hand experience that the polish inside these caves is far better than any of the pillars.
 This could have been because of the fact that these caves were shielded all the time.
 While pillars were exposed to all kinds of damages natural and man-made.